 - And include a MAP.

-I submitted a dystopian tale titled, The Lucky Country, which I’ll share on Tall And True when April’s results are announced.
+I submitted a dystopian tale titled, The Lucky Country, which I’ve shared on Tall And True.

 © 2021 Robert Fairhead